Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Related Work

 \section{Related Work}

 \paragraph{Synthesizable molecule design.}

 Molecular synthesizability is a vital problem in drug discovery and therefore has received a lot of attention.
 In synthesizable molecule design, the synthesizable chemical space is defined by sets of reaction rules and building blocks, and the design space is constrained to this space.
-Various algorithms have been proposed to navigate the space to find synthesizable drug candidates, including variational autoencoders (VAEs)~\citep{pedawi2022efficient}, Bayesian optimization~\citep{korovina2020chembo}, genetic algorithms (GAs)~\citep{gao2021amortized}, Monte Carlo tree search (MCTS)~\citep{swanson2024generative}, and GFlowNets~\citep{koziarski2024rgfn,seo2024generative,cretu2024synflownet}.
-However, they are either only capable of considering single-step synthetic pathways~\citep{pedawi2022efficient} or require extensive oracle calls to perform goal-directed molecular optimization~\citep{swanson2024generative,koziarski2024rgfn,cretu2024synflownet,seo2024generative}.
-Furthermore, these \emph{de novo} generation methods that aim to directly generate molecules in the synthesizable space exhibit poor explorability and optimization performance against the target chemical properties.
-An alternative approach is projecting given molecules into the synthesizable space to suggest synthesizable analogs~\citep{gao2021amortized,luo2024projecting,sunprocedural,gao2024generative}.
-However, these methods are unable to reliably suggest synthetic pathways that reconstruct synthesizable molecules, have low pathway diversity, or show poor optimization performance.
-All of these results indicate a lack of explorability in the synthesizable chemical space, largely due to their insufficient reasoning capability on the generated synthetic pathways.
-On the other hand, a related but distinct area is retrosynthesis planning, which aims to predict synthetic pathways of given synthesizable molecules~\citep{coley2019robotic,genheden2020aizynthfinder,kim2024readretro}.
-However, unlike the synthesizable projection approach, it cannot suggest synthesizable analogs given unsynthesizable molecules.
-In addition, since retrosynthesis planning is typically performed by a combination of a single-step reaction prediction model and a search algorithm, it cannot consider the entire pathway to further optimize the end products for target chemical property. \looseness=-1
+Various algorithms have been proposed to navigate the space to find synthesizable drug candidates, including autoencoders (AEs)~\citep{bradshaw2020barking}, variational autoencoders (VAEs)~\citep{pedawi2022efficient}, Bayesian optimization~\citep{korovina2020chembo}, genetic algorithms (GAs)~\citep{gao2021amortized}, Monte Carlo tree search (MCTS)~\citep{swanson2024generative}, and GFlowNets~\citep{koziarski2024rgfn,seo2024generative,cretu2024synflownet}.
+However, most of them are either only capable of considering single-step synthetic pathways or require extensive oracle calls to perform goal-directed molecular optimization.
+Furthermore, these \emph{de novo} generation methods directly generate molecules in the synthesizable space exhibit poor explorability and optimization performance against the target chemical properties.
+An alternative approach is projecting given molecules into the synthesizable space to suggest synthesizable analogs~\citep{gao2021amortized,luo2024projecting,gao2024generative,sunprocedural}.
+However, these methods are unable to reliably suggest synthetic pathways that reconstruct synthesizable molecules.
+All of these results indicate a lack of explorability in the synthesizable chemical space, largely due to their insufficient reasoning capability on the generated synthetic pathways. \looseness=-1